GDRhodes/Ryan_CaseFile/ryan_case_file_synthesis.md

 **Garrett** is Ryan's cousin and the person reconstructing the record from recovered messages, photographs, device artifacts, family accounts, and witness reports.

-**Heather** is Garrett's partner and an independent witness to some interactions involving Ryan and Garrett.

 **Briana** was Ryan's therapist during the period covered by the recovered messages.

 **Charlie** was Ryan's father.
 Ryan's mother is referenced where the record concerns parental support, the vehicle purchase, or post-death device access.